Nik photo

 At Illinois Tech I'm currently working with:

-• (CS497) Hyunsuk Bang
+• (Undergrad) Hyunsuk Bang

-• (RA) Sean Cummings
+• (Undergrad) Sean Cummings

-• (CS497) Alexander Wolosewicz
+• (PhD) Alexander Wolosewicz

 See my page on funded opportunities for a PhD in Computer Science related to my research.